trln/trln_argon/README.md

 # TRLN Argon Rails Engine

-## THIS REPRESENTS WORK IN PROGRESS

-We aim to keep this information up to date but the application is changing.

-Ask in the Slack channel if anything is not working as documented here.

 The TRLN Argon Rails Engine provides additional templates, styles, search builder behaviors, catalog controller overrides, and other features to bootstrap a Blacklight catalog for the TRLN shared catalog index.